 Spring - irregular

 SAMPOL214 is a course that provides a rigorous survey of studies in and perspectives on the relationship between the state and the economy under capitalism.
+Its central theme is that of understanding and contrasting orthodox and heterodox approaches to macroeconomic theory.
 The readings and topics are drawn from the disciplines of both political science and economics.
-A wide range of methodological, ideological, and theoretical approaches will be studied, with an effort to consider the contemporary relevance of each respective perspective.
-Following Part I of the course, which provides an introduction to the nature of political economy, Part II will introduce rational choice theory and some applications in the study of political phenomena.
-Part III of the course introduces the problems that occupy the attention of macroeconomic theory as well as the major theoretical/methodological/ideological/policy approaches of the Chicago School, Keynesianism, and Marxism.
-Part IV presents the Phillips Curve and general debates concerning the potential unemployment/inflation trade-off, following by studies that consider the impact of public policy upon the distribution of income.
-This section also incorporates political actors and governments under democracy and the relationship between their electoral interests and the macroeconomic policy choices that they make.
-Part V moves on to the study of business cycles and economic crises under capitalism, placing particular emphasis upon the contemporary global economic downturn, its nature, and the role of the state in affecting the severity and longevity of economic downturns.
+A wide range of rival methodological, ideological, and theoretical approaches will be studied, with an effort to consider the contemporary relevance of each respective perspective.
+Part I of the course surveys a range of introductory topics including a historical overview of the discipline, fundamental concepts, and rational choice theory.
+Part II of the course introduces the key theoretical and policy problems that occupy the attention of macroeconomic theory.
+A thorough elaboration and comparison of classical/neoclassical and Keynesian theories will set the stage for surveys of monetary and fiscal policy approaches.
+Part III of the course focuses on the state/market relation, presenting the Phillips Curve and general debates concerning the potential unemployment/inflation trade-off.
+In addition, we will also cover topics and readings related to the political business cycle, inequality, and social democracy.
+Part IV moves on to the study of business cycles and economic crises under capitalism, placing particular emphasis upon the 2008 financial crisis, its origins, its aftermath, and its consequences for the distribution of income and political influence, both in the US as well as the EU.

 - discuss and debate key rival perspectives in macroeconomic theory, including fiscal and monetary policy;